-PIAT is a statewide program created to assure access to Assistive Technology to all Pennsylvanians with disabilities as well as to older Pennsylvanians.
-PIAT serves individuals with disabilities regardless of their age, disability, location or type of residence.
+The ATRC serves individuals with disabilities regardless of their age, disability, location or type of residence.

-- Lending Library- Pennsylvania's Assistive Technology Lending Library a free, statewide program through which individuals can borrow different types of devices to find what works best for them.
+- Assistive Technology Lending Library (ATLL) - is a free, statewide program, in partnersnip with TechOWL, where individuals can borrow different types of devices to find what works best for them.
 Try before you buy!
 Click here to learn more>>

 - Training & Technical Assistance - For service providers to increase their AT related knowledge and skills to better support people with disabilities.
 For public and private agencies to develop and improve policies related to access to AT devices and services.